Kong/kong/site/app/_includes/pages/docs.md

 ## Plugin Object

 The Plugin object represents a plugin that will be executed during the HTTP request/response workflow, and it's how you can add functionalities to an API that runs behind Kong, like Authentication or Rate Limiting.
-Plugins have a configuration `value` field that requires a JSON object representing the plugin configuration.
+You can learn how to install a plugin by visiting the [Plugin Gallery](/plugins/)

-By default creating a Plugin and adding it to an API will enforce the same Plugin value to every user and Application consuming the API.
-Sometimes the Plugin configuration needs to be tuned to different values for some specific applications.
+When installing a Plugin on top of an API, every request made by any application will be ruled by the plugin properties you setup.
+Sometimes the Plugin configuration needs to be tuned to different values for some specific applications, you can do that by specifying the `application_id` value.

-For example let's say that the Rate Limiting Plugin for an API is set to 20 requests per minute, but it needs to be increased for some specific Applications.
-In Kong it's possible to do that by creating a new Plugin object specifying the optional `application_id` field, that will override global configuration of the same Plugin for that specific API.

 ### Create Plugin